IshayJQ/holbertonschool-shell/permissions/README.md

-10-mirrorpermissions script that sets the mode of the file hello the same as olleh’s mode 11-directoriespermissions script that adds execute permission to all subdirectories of the current directory 12-directorypermissions script that creates a directory called mydir with permissions 751 in the working directory
+10-mirrorpermissions script that sets the mode of the file hello the same as olleh’s mode 11-directoriespermissions script that adds execute permission to all subdirectories of the current directory 12-directorypermissions script that creates a directory called mydir with permissions 751 in the working directory 13-changegroup Write a script that changes the group owner to school for the file hello